franko108/Home-Booking/README.txt

 Program is being written in PHP with CodeIgnter framework, with Jquery (used for a reports and menu) with MySQL database.
 Maybe in the future will be for PostgreSQL and MySQL databases.

-Actual state of the program: in developing stage, plan to be finished by end of February.
+Actual state of the program: in developing stage, plan to be finished by end of February 2012.

 LICENSE